kamleshkarki/TourTravel-Enjoy-our-service/README.md

-# TourTravel-Enjoy-our-service
+# Toor_and-travell
-This is an Asp.net web service's on Tour-travel-Enjoy our service,and the scope of the project is to move on it to MVC(Model-View-Controller) framework.
+This is an Asp.net Assignment on E-commerce and E-shopping undertaken by  Karabi Software